Please click on the link below to read the latest advice from the Department of Education about cyber-bullying.

 If you would like to see more about the e-Safety advice we give to children and the work we do in school please click here.

-During our eSafety week in November we ran a parents information session ‘Keeping Up With the Kids’.
+During our e-Safety work we run parents information sessions, which have included ‘Keeping Up With the Kids’.
 If you were unable to attend the meeting a copy of the slide show is available here: Keeping up with the Kids.